Engineering Note

 };

-This allows Docker to run the app without installing full dependencies.
+Standalone output allows Docker to run the app with only the required server files and traced dependencies.

 WORKDIR /app